 Unlike with whole house systems, however, the reverse osmosis variety is designed specifically for filtering your family’s drinking water.
 As such, they will typically treat water for specific faucets in your home.

 While we’re on the topic of home filtration devices, it’s worth mentioning water softeners.
 Many people make the mistake of assuming that a water softener will get rid of all the contaminants in their home’s water.

 To be clear, water softeners are crucial for preparing Phoenix tap water for use — but not when it comes to contaminants.
 Rather, their primary purpose is reducing the levels of calcium, manganese, and other minerals that are prevalent in Phoenix’s unusually hard water supply.

 In other words, removing contaminants like heavy metals and chlorine is not what water softeners are designed to do.

 Instead, you’ll want to rely on one of the other two solutions (whole house filtration or reverse osmosis system) for purifying your house’s drinking water.

 Trust American Home Water and Air to Ensure Safe Drinking Water for Your Family

 At American Home Water and Air, we’ve been providing all kinds of water filtration systems in the Phoenix, Arizona area since 1985.
-Thousands of Phoenix residents have relied on our expertise at identifying water contamination issues and then recommending, installing, and maintaining the appropriate systems to keep your family safe.
+Thousands of Phoenix residents have relied on our expertise at identifying water contamination issues and then recommending, water heater sizing, installing, and maintaining the appropriate systems to keep your family safe.

 We’ll take your specific needs into account and help you decide whether a reverse osmosis or whole house filtration system will meet them.